AliGhorashiCMT/8.511-Notes-and-Code/topology/README.md

 ## Description of jupyter notebooks
   **Peierls.ipynb**: Calculation of the Peierls instability in the exact limit and in the Dirac cone approximation (see page 140 of the book by Girvin and Yang).
+  **Filling anomaly.ipynb**: Realization of the filling anomaly and edge states at the boundary of two SSH chains.

   **Haldane.ipynb**: Calculation of the electronic dispersion, Berry curvature, Chern number, edge states, and Berry phase winding for the Haldane model

   **See Reference**: Haldane, F. Duncan M. "Model for a quantum Hall effect without Landau levels: Condensed-matter realization of the" parity anomaly"."
 Physical review letters 61.18 (1988): 2015.

   **Kagome without TR.ipynb**: Calculation of the electronic dispersion, Berry phase winding, and edge states for a Kagome lattice in which time reversal symmetry is broken.

+  **Haldane symmetry indicators.ipynb** and **Kagome symmetry indicators.ipynb**: Calculating the Chern numbers of the Haldane and Kagome lattices above using $C_3$ rotational symmetry indicators.

+  **Rice Mele.ipynb**: The Rice-Mele model